OlivierLD/JOB/README.md

 Make sure the required devices are correctly wired for the demos.

 ## Compatibility
-Should be compatible with any JVM-aware languages.
-Samples to be provided.
+Should be compatible with any *JVM-aware* languages.
+Some samples to be provided (more to come).

 #### Scala
 To compile and run the Scala code: